rubyworks/smeagol/README.md

 There will also be a file called `_Layout.html`.
 Using Mustache templating use this file to create a custom page layout for your site.
-To learn more about the varaibles available for use in this template see the [Smeagol Wiki](http://github.com/rubyworks/smeagol/wiki).
+To learn more about the variables available for use in this template see the [Smeagol Wiki](http://github.com/rubyworks/smeagol/wiki).

 Be sure to add these files to your repo and commit them.
 (You can just check